The Child Foretold:

 He didn’t make the slightest attempt to stop Shacklebolt from Obliviating Marrietta Edgecombe when it suited him.
 And that issue wasn’t nearly as critical as this was!
 Certainly not in view of the established Ministry policy of suppressing Prophecies.
 They’ve been doing it for centuries.

-And if Sybill is telling the truth — and we have no reason to suppose she isn’t — then the responsibility for the outcome sits squarely at Albus’s door.
+And if Sybill is telling the truth — and we have no reason to suppose she isn’t — then the responsibility for the whole outcome sits squarely at Albus’s door.
 Aberforth did not come across someone listening at a keyhole, throw them out of his pub on his own authority, and tell his brother about it later.
-Whatever he did was done with Albus’s approval.
+Whatever was done was done with Albus’s approval.

 So what gives?